echyn/echyn.github.io/research.md

 **Working Papers**

 8. [The Causal Impact of Removing Children from Abusive and Neglectful Homes](https://www.nber.org/papers/w25419) (with Anthony Bald, Justine Hastings and Margarita Machelett).
 NBER Working Paper #25419.
-(Third revision requested at the **Journal of Political Economy**).
+(Fourth revision requested at the **Journal of Political Economy**).

    <details><summary> Abstract (+) </summary>
    <blockquote>